Try to learn bookbinding techniques online and Coptic Binding will definitely be one of the first few techniques that you encounter.

 You would also be using it in our case binding tutorial.

 - 20 pieces of A4 Paper (these will be used to make your book signatures) – Vary the number of paper depending on how thick you want your book to be

 - Bone Scorer (OPTIONAL – you can make do with your ruler)

-- Needle (Curved Upholstery needle is recommended)
+- Needle (Curved Upholstery needle like these are recommended)

 - Thread (Linen is recommended)